-52. The degree of assistance from the concessionaire needed by the contracting authority with regard to the supply of spare parts and services will depend on the technology and skilled personnel possessed by or available to the contracting authority.
+- 56. The degree of assistance from the concessionaire needed by the contracting authority with regard to the supply of spare parts and services will depend on the technology and skilled personnel available to the contracting authority.
 If the contracting authority lacks personnel sufficiently skilled for the technical operation of the facility, it may wish to obtain the concessionaire's assistance in operating the facility, at least for an initial period.
-The contracting authority may, in some cases, wish the concessionaire to provide the personnel to occupy many of the technical posts in the facility, while in other cases the contracting authority may wish the concessionaire only to provide technical experts to collaborate in an advisory capacity with the contracting authority's personnel in the performance of a few highly specialized operations.

-53. In order to assist the contracting authority in operating and maintaining the facility, the project agreement may obligate the concessionaire to submit, prior to the transfer of the facility, an operation and maintenance programme designed to keep the facility operating over its remaining lifetime at the level of efficiency required under the project agreement.
+The contracting authority may, in some cases, wish the concessionaire to provide the personnel to occupy many of the technical posts in the facility, while in other cases the contracting authority may wish the concessionaire only to provide technical experts to collaborate in an advisory capacity with the contracting authority's personnel in the performance of a few highly specialized operations. - 57.
+In order to assist the contracting authority in operating and maintaining the facility, the project agreement may obligate the concessionaire to submit, prior to the transfer of the facility, an operation and maintenance programme designed to keep the facility operating over its remaining lifetime at the level of efficiency required under the project agreement.
 An operation and maintenance programme would include matters such as an organizational chart showing the key personnel required for the technical operation of the facility and the functions to be discharged by each person; periodic inspection of the facility; lubrication, cleaning and adjustment; and replacement of defective or worn-out parts.
 Maintenance may also include operations of an organizational character, such as establishing a maintenance schedule or maintenance records.
 The concessionaire may also be required by the contracting authority to supply operation and maintenance manuals setting out appropriate operation and maintenance procedures.
-Those manuals should be in a format and language readily understood by the contracting authority's personnel.

-54. An effective means of training the contracting authority's personnel in operation and maintenance procedures may be to provide in the project agreement that the personnel of the contracting authority are to be associated with the personnel of the concessionaire in carrying out the operation and maintenance for a certain time prior to or beyond the transfer of the facility.
-The positions to be occupied by the personnel employed by the concessionaire can then be identified and their qualifications and experience specified.
-The functions assigned to posts to be filled by employees of the concessionaire need to be defined with particular care.
+Those manuals should be in a format and language readily understood by the contracting authority's personnel. - 58.
+An effective means of training the contracting authority's personnel in operation and maintenance procedures may be to provide in the project agreement that the personnel of the contracting authority are to be associated with the personnel of the concessionaire in carrying out the operation and maintenance for a certain time prior to or beyond the transfer of the facility.
+The positions to be occupied by the personnel employed by the contracting authority can then be identified and their qualifications and experience specified.
 In order to avoid friction and inefficiency, it is desirable that any authority to be exercised by the personnel of each party over the personnel of the other during the relevant period be clearly described.